MediaArea/MediaConch/Design/GUI/DesignReport.md

 Incorporation:

-If a variety of rules/guidelines are to be considered in the conformance checker, options to change will have to be integrated into the software.
+If a variety of rules/guidelines are to be considered in the implementation checker, options to change will have to be integrated into the software.

 ## [Dumpster](http://www.atomicdumpster.com/)